chaos-mesh/chaos-mesh/README.md

 ### additional

-There are now support such kind of chaos:
+There are multiple kinds of chaos supported now.
-* pod-kill, pod-kill only works on pods which created by deployment / statefulset, when this kind of pod kill, it will be restarted by kubenetes.
+* pod-kill, pod-kill will simply kill selected pods.
+To ensure pod will be restarted again, ReplicaSet (or something similar) may be needed to guard it.
-* pod-fail, pod-fail means pod will fail but not death.
-Only the process will be kill, the pod is still there
+* pod-fail, pod-fail means the process will not be alive in a period of time but the pod still exists.
-* netem chaos, netem chaos contains some kind of chaos. such as delay, duplicate etc. you can find more in example
+* netem chaos, netem chaos contains some kind of chaos. such as delay, duplicate etc. You can find more in example
-* network partition, network partition can partition pod into differenet networks.
-If helpful for corss IDC's application
+* network partition, network partition can decompose pods into several independent subnets by blocking communication between them.
-* IO chaos, now IO chaos contains IO delay and IO errno. io delay means you can specify how slow the io will return.
-IO errno means you read/write IO operation will return error
+* IO chaos, IO delay means you can specify the latency before the io operation will return.
+IO errno means your read/write IO operation will return error.

 ## Chaos Dashboard